Joe St. George is an anchor and reporter with CBS 6.

 Joe’s reporting style has made him a regular guest on radio programs in the region including WRVA and WNTW in Richmond, WHKT in Hampton Roads and WNEW in Washington D.C.

 Prior to joining CBS 6, Joe was a political reporter in Davenport, Iowa for the #1 station in the Quad Cities where he covered the Iowa Caucuses and had exclusive interviews with candidates such as Mitt Romney and Joe Biden.

-Apart from political coverage, Joe has a passion for economic reporting, severe weather events, and extended special reports.
+Apart from political coverage, Joe has a passion for investigative journalism, economic reporting, severe weather events, and extended special reports.

-His CBS 6 Special Reports have taken him to places outside Central Virginia including Boston, Massachusetts and have focused on government abuse, campaign spending, and inadequate representation within political groups.
+His CBS 6 Special Reports have taken him to places outside Central Virginia including Boston, Massachusetts and have focused on abuse in government.

-Joe began his career in journalism as in intern in the Washington DC Bureaus of CNBC and NBC News.
+Joe began his career in journalism as an intern in the Washington D.C.
+Bureaus of CNBC and NBC News.
 He credits them for instilling in him a love of reporting the news.

 In 2011, he received the University’s Amoddio Award for Excellence in Public Affairs and in 2013 became a member of Catholic University’s Alumni Association Board of Governors.

-A native of Youngstown, Ohio, in his free time, Joe enjoys playing golf, watching movies, eating good meals with friends, and planning his next overseas adventure.
+A native of Youngstown, Ohio, in his free time, Joe enjoys playing golf and eating good meals with friends.

 Do not hesitate to reach out to Joe on twitter @joestgeorge.